Escrow and Title are two very important terms in real estate.

 The escrow holder collects sale-related funds, such as the down payment and closing costs, and ensures that all financial documents are signed correctly.

-What is earnest money deposit, and how much is it typically?
+What is an earnest money deposit, and how much is it typically?

 Earnest money deposit is the amount of money a buyer puts down when opening an escrow account, and it’s typically 3% of the purchase price.

-What is title, and why is it important in a real estate transaction?
+What is title, and why is it essential in a real estate transaction?

 Title refers to legal ownership of a property.
 It’s important because it ensures that there are no liens, encumbrances, or any ongoing legal disputes that could affect the buyer’s ownership of the property.